Tourism in Argentina: Ethical traveler destination

 Argentina has been included in 2010, 2011 and 2012 in the list of "The Developing World's 10 Best Ethical Destinations".
 This is an annual ranking produced by Ethical Traveler magazine, which is based on studies of developing nations which attempt to identify the best tourism destinations using categories such as environmental protection, social welfare, and human rights.

+Hotels

+Accommodation in Argentina includes large city hotels (particularly in Buenos Aires), seaside resorts (notably around Mar del Plata), and mountain or lakeside properties in the Andes and Patagonia.

 Safety and security

 The U.S. Department of State warns travelers in Argentina that "drivers frequently ignore traffic laws and vehicles often travel at excessive speeds... traffic accidents are the primary threat to life and limb in Argentina."
 Argentina has the highest traffic mortality rate in South America, with Argentine drivers causing 20 deaths each day (about 7,000 a year), with more than 120,000 people injured or maimed each year.
 These deaths have included tourists from various parts of the world.